thradams/cake/ownership.md

 says that `strdup` is a function that expects a non nullable pointer as argument and returns a nullable pointer.

-Since `_Opt` the absence of the `_Opt` qualifier indicates that the pointer is non-null, we need to specify where in the code these rules apply.
+Since the absence of the `_Opt` qualifier indicates that the pointer is non-nullable, existing code will naturally conflict with the new rules, as some unqualified pointers in the existing code can be nullable; they simply are not reviewed yet.

-This is accomplished with the `#pragma nullable enable` directive.
-After `#pragma nullable enable`, the compiler will assume that the code has been reviewed and that the `_Opt` qualifier has been added where necessary to indicate that the pointer may be null, while it is omitted when the pointer cannot be null
+The directive `#pragma nullable enable/disable` can be used during the process of upgrading code.
+`nullable enable` means that the new rules apply, while `nullable disable` indicates that all pointers are nullable.
+Similar approach has been used in C# [1].

+New rules for pointer compatibility automatically arise, guided by the objective of improving safety.

 #### Example 1: Warning for Non-Nullable Pointers

 ```c
 #pragma nullable enable

 int main(){
   int * p = nullptr; // warning
 }